What is Brand Management? Simple Framework Anyone Can Use

 Step 2: Creating Your Assets (The Doing Bit)

-Now that you know the ‘why', you can create the ‘what'.
-This is where you get your brand identity designed—your logo, your website, your packaging.
+Now that you know the ‘why’, you can create the ‘what’.
+This is where you develop your brand identity—your logo, website, and packaging.

 My advice?
-Don't cheap out—rubbish in, rubbish out.
-A poorly designed identity makes your business look amateurish from day one.
-It creates an uphill battle you don't need to fight.
+Don’t cheap out—rubbish in, rubbish out.
+A poorly designed identity makes your business appear amateurish from the outset.
+It creates an uphill battle you don’t need to fight.
 Get it done professionally.
 It’s a foundational investment.

 Step 3: Consistent Implementation (The Boring, Critical Bit)